The Quranic command to follow the 'millat' of Abraham

-Some believers have interpreted the word "millat" as used in the related verses to mean all the religious practises (Salat, Zakat, Hajj, etc).
-As a result, they conclude that to follow the "millat" of Abraham would mean to follow all the religious practises which were first given to Abraham.
-This should not pause any problems for Quran alone followers provided that these rituals are clearly instituted in the Quran.
-However, the ones who define “millat” to mean all the religious practises go a step further by following rituals not found in the Quran with the excuse that they were given to Abraham.
+Some believers have interpreted the word 'millat' in such verses to mean the religion as a whole.
+This would include all the religious practises (Salat, Zakat, Hajj, etc).
+As a result, they conclude that to follow the 'millat' of Abraham would mean to follow all the religious practises which were first given to Abraham.
+By following such a definition of the word 'millat' many sincere believers, who made the decision to follow the Quran alone, have been led to follow a number of religious practices which are not found in the Quran with the excuse that they were given to Abraham!
 Considering that these believers advocate that we should all uphold the Quran, the whole Quran and nothing but the Quran, then a clear contradiction becomes apparent.

-An immediate reference must be made to 6:114 where it is stated very clearly that all the details of our religion are given in the Quran and to 6:38 where it is states that nothing has been left out of the book.
+An immediate reference must be made to 6:114 where it is stated very clearly that all the details of our religion are given in the Quran, and to 6:38 where it is stated that nothing has been left out of the book.
 It is clear that there is no exception to the totality of this rule given in any of these two verses.
 In other words these verses do not say that all the details are in the book except what was given to Abraham!
-As a result, the totality in meaning of these two verses must be respected, and it means that all the lawful rituals are found in the Quran even if they were first given to Abraham as long as they are part of religion decreed for us.
-Among the rituals in question and which are not given in the Quran are the following:
+As a result, the totality in meaning of these two verses must be respected, and it means that all the lawful rituals decreed upon us are found in the Quran even if they were first given to Abraham.

-- The 2.5% rate for Zakat (obligatory charity), not only does the Quran not specify a fixed rate for Zakat but we also have a clear Quranic evidence that God left the rate of Zakat open to each individual (for details see: Zakat in the Quran).
+- The 2.5% rate for Zakat: Not only does the Quran not specify a fixed rate for Zakat but we also have a clear Quranic evidence that God left the rate of Zakat open to each individual (for details see: Zakat in the Quran).

-- The 24434 format for raka’s during Salat.
-Not only is the 24434 format not found anywhere in the Quran, but also the whole concept of “raka” is not in the Quran and the word raka does not appear in the Quran.
-The Quran speaks of Salat as a sequence of standing, bowing then prostrating without any mention of the need to repeat this cycle.
+- The 24434 raka format for the Salat: The word raka means a cycle of standing, bowing then 2 prostrations.
+Not only is the 24434 format not found anywhere in the Quran, but more important, the whole concept of raka is not in the Quran and the word raka does not appear in the Quran.
+The Quranic Salat is a sequence of standing, bowing then prostrating without any mention of the need to repeat this cycle.

 1- The Quranic definition of 'millat Ibrahim'

-Here we note that in all the verses that mention the words 'millat Ibrahim’ we notice that they are followed by the words ‘he was a monotheist, he was not one of the mushrekeen’ …..
+The first observation we have is that in all the verses that mention the words 'millat Ibrahim' these words are then followed by the words 'the monotheist, he was not one of the mushrekeen'.

-Should we accept God's definition of the word "millat" (creed), or should we devise a looser definition of this word to mean all the religious rituals, rules and detailed regulations of Islam?
-The deliberate insertion of the words 'the Monotheist, he was not among those who commit shirk' after the words 'millat Ibrahim' in all the verses which contain the words 'millat Ibrahim’, compel us to accept that the words 'millat Ibrahim' refer to Abraham’s creed which is Monotheism.
+Should we accept God's definition of the word 'millat' (creed), or should we devise a looser definition of this word to mean all the religious rituals, rules and detailed regulations of Islam?
+The deliberate insertion of the words 'the Monotheist, he was not among those who commit shirk' after the words 'millat Ibrahim' in all the verses which contain the words 'millat Ibrahim' compels us to accept that the words 'millat Ibrahim' refer to Abraham’s creed which is Monotheism.

 God in his infinite wisdom knows that certain Quranic concepts will be disputed by various people.
-The concept of "millat Ibrahim" is one example.
-As a result, God assures us that the Quran provides explanations for all things (16:89).
-When we consider the word "millat" we find further evidence in the Quran to confirm that the word "millat" does not refer to the religious rituals and practises and that the correct meaning is creed:
+The concept of 'millat Ibrahim' is one example.
+God assures us that the Quran provides explanations for all things (16:89).
+When we consider the word 'millat' we find further evidence in the Quran to confirm that the word 'millat' does not refer to the religion as a whole but that the correct meaning of 'millat' is creed:

-These words, which were uttered by the prophet Joseph, speak of the "millat" of those who are atheists, they do not believe in God nor the Hereafter.
-Atheists do not have a religion and thus they do not follow any religious rituals and practises, but we are told in 12:37 that have a "millat" (which is atheism).
-This glorious verse gives us further evidence that the word "millat" as used in the Quran means creed and not the religious practises.
+These words, which were uttered by the prophet Joseph, speak of the 'millat' of those who are atheists, they do not believe in God nor the Hereafter.
+Atheists do not have a religion but they have a creed as we are told in 12:37 that they have a 'millat' (which is atheism).
+This glorious verse gives us further evidence that the word 'millat' as used in the Quran means creed and not religious practises.

 We note that it is God who is speaking in 2:120, and as far as God is concerned the religion given to all people (Jews, Christians and Muslims) is one and the same, and God calls it Islam.
-This is confirmed in the fact that the only religion acceptable to God is Islam, and also in the verses which confirm that Abraham was Muslim and so where all the prophets.
+This is confirmed in the fact that the only religion acceptable to God is Islam (3:19).
+In addition, we are told in the Quran that Abraham was a Muslim (3:67) and so were all the other prophets.

-And since the religion given to all people is one and the same there would be no reason why the Jews or Christians would not be pleased with the religion which is followed by Muhammad or us today, this is assuming that the word “millat” in 2:120 means religion.
+Since the religion given to all people is one and the same, there would be no reason why the Jews or Christians would not be pleased with the religion which is followed by Muhammad or us today, this is assuming that the word 'millat' in 2:120 means religion.

 We do follow the same religion, all receivers of the scripture were given the same religion and it is Islam (even though the man made labels are different).

-As a result, 2:120 would not make any sense if the word “millat” means religion.
+As a result, 2:120 would not make any sense if the word 'millat' meant religion.

-So what are the creeds of the Jews and Christians which are not God given and which they always try to enforce on others?
+So what are the creeds of the Jews and Christians which are deviations from what God gave them in their Scriptures?

 Atheism for example is a creed, because atheism is a belief, but it is not a religion since it is not based on a belief in God.
 This has been demonstrated in 12:37 (see point 2 above).

-“Today I have completed the religion for you and completed My blessing upon you and chosen Islam as a religion for you” 5:3
+Today, I have completed your religion, perfected My blessing upon you and approved Islam as the religion for you.
+5:3

 2- Are we accountable to what was decreed for Abraham